fieldtrip/website/development/realtime/reference_implementation.md

 The MEX-file is compiled within MATLAB.
 Just change into "...realtime/buffer/matlab" and type "compile".
 This should only fail in case your version of GCC is either too old or (more likely) too recent, and MATLAB will give you a corresponding warning.
 In particular, GCC>=4.2 doesn't seem to be supported by MATLAB versions as new as 2009b.

 If you have an unsupported GCC version, you should check whether your Linux distribution offers older packages of GCC.
 You can also compile GCC from source and install multiple versions of GCC alongside, but please refer to <http://gcc.gnu.org> for more information on this.
-If you have multiple versions of GCC, you will also have to tweak the file "~/.matlab/matlabXXXX/mexopts.sh" where "XXXX" denotes the version of MATLAB you are using: First locate the right "case" segment for your operation system, e.g. glnx86 for 32-bit Linux flavours.
+If you have multiple versions of GCC, you will also have to tweak the file "~/.matlab/matlabXXXX/mexopts.sh" where "XXXX" denotes the version of MATLAB you are using: First locate the right "case" segment for your operation system, e.g., glnx86 for 32-bit Linux flavours.
 Then, modify the variables "CC" and "CXX" such that they point to the binaries of the right version.
 As a hint, these are often called "gcc-4.2" and "g++-4.2", that is, the version number forms part of the name.
 Maybe try and find the right files on the command line first.

 #### Buffer MEX-file with various MATLAB versions